prinshukumar22/ExplodingKittens-Emitrr/README.md

 - **Shuffle Card**: Shuffles the deck and resets the game.
 - **Exploding Kitten**: Ends the game if drawn unless the player has a defuse card.

-The application also includes features like a leaderboard to track players' scores, real-time updates, and game persistence to allow users to continue from where they left off.
+The application also includes features like a leaderboard to track players' scores, and game persistence to allow users to continue from where they left off.

 ## Features